Skip to main content

 Request for Assistance Form

-Like when you fill a claims file to file for claims, the same applies here, where individuals can file a complaint by filling out the request for assistance form (RFA).
-You must fill out the RFA form to start the complaints process and report the insurance company’s bad faith practices.
+For example, when you fill out a claims file to file for claims, the same applies here, where individuals can file a complaint by filling out the request for assistance form (RFA).
+You must complete the RFA form to start the complaints process and report the insurance company’s bad faith practices.
 You can even ask someone to fill out the form on your behalf and submit it to the CDI.

 CDI Contacts the Insurance Company

-Upon receiving your complaint, the CDI will start investigating and get to the bottom of the situation.
-They will get in touch with your insurance company to know their story.
-Remember, the CDI is not a judge but a regulatory body that ensures compliance and punishes lousy faith practices.
+Upon receiving your complaint, the CDI will start investigating and getting to the bottom of the situation.
+They will contact your insurance company to learn their story.
+Remember, the CDI is not a judge but a regulatory body that ensures compliance and punishes bad-faith practices.

 It will not take your or the insurance company’s side because CDI does not handle disputes.
 CDI monitors for trends and flags concerning issues upon which they take proper action to hold the insurance company accountable.

 Note: Make sure to document your problems in a complaint.
-Simply filing a complaint without being descriptive about the nature of the problem you’re facing won’t warrant any action from CDI.
+Simply filing a complaint without being descriptive about the nature of your situation won’t warrant any action from CDI.
 But make sure you don’t give them too much detail in the complaint form, as it can end up hurting your case (for the underinsured) if you file a lawsuit in the future.

 Check The Website for Additional Information

-CDI website contains valuable and up-to-date information that can help insured individuals know their rights and file claims with their insurance company accordingly.
-The legislation and law change from time to time, and to keep updating yourself on how the change in law affects your insurance policy, you need to visit CDI’s website.
+CDI’s website contains valuable and up-to-date information that can help insured individuals know their rights and file claims with their insurance company accordingly.
+Legislation and law change from time to time, and to keep updating yourself on how the change in law affects your insurance policy, you need to visit CDI’s website.

 You will find laws on local natural disasters such as wildfires and earthquakes.
 For example, there was no such thing as “additional living expenses” or ALE, but after the spread of wildfires, the website got updated with a new section featuring this new “law.”
 ALE requires insurance companies to give their policyholders 24 months of benefits and additional ALE expenses that individuals can claim.